STEM-Careers-Game/stem_careers_game.github.io/README.md

 - Students can play it as a single-player game on their own
 - Students can play in small groups, discussing their goals and making decisions together
 - You can play it as part of a larger lesson on STEM careers

+The game is played entirely in the browser.
+Make sure your IT system has whitelisted the game's domain so that it will load on your school's network.

+The prerelease version of the game available now does not support iOS devices.
+We are hoping to fix this by the end of April 2024.

 ## Credits